LucianoCirino/MHWI-LedgeLBG/README.md

 ## SAFI'S DRAKSHOT

-- The absolute king of LLBG, offering the largest Spread 3 magazine. 👑
+- The absolute king of LLBG.
+With an unmatched Spread 3 magazine of 5, this gun is without a doubt in a class of its own.

 <table>
 <tr style="vertical-align:top;">